wd5gnr/1802UNO/examples/readme.md

 * bcd.hex - Same as above in Intel hex file format.

 * bcd1.txt - Same as above but uses IDL to stop the processor while waiting for input.
 Press run to continue.

+* disp.hex - Displays AA5591 on the address and data displays